RuedigerVoigt/exoskeleton/documentation/create-a-bot.md

 import exoskeleton

-# exoskeleton makes heavy use of the built-in
+# Exoskeleton makes heavy use of the built-in
 # logging functionality.
 Change the level to
 # INFO to see less messages.
 logging.basicConfig(level=logging.DEBUG)